wonsunahn/CS1632_Fall2022/exercises/Supplement3/README.md

    location.
 One way to fix it is to declare the array to be a static local variable so that it gets moved from the stack to static memory which has persistent duration.
+1. heap_overflow.c currently has a statically sized char array for name.
+To allow arbitrarily long names, consider using strdup instead of strcpy.

 ### Comparing Google ASAN with Valgrind